Leverage a retirement budget worksheet

-By Matt Camrud, CFP® | Feb 07, 2018 |
+By Matt Camrud, CFP® | Jun 07, 2024 |

 We know retirement planning, and the mere thought of retirement strategies, can be stressful—but if you want to truly enjoy life after your working years, it’s important to take the necessary measures early on.

+So, where do you start?
+Well, the best retirement spending strategies start with a solid budget.
 Creating a retirement budget will not only give you a deeper understanding of your expenses and how they may fluctuate over time, but it will also help you set achievable financial goals to work toward.

-Account for the “Retirement Smile”
+Account for the “retirement smile”

 These three significant spending milestones, if displayed visually, dip before rising again, forming the appearance of a smile.
 By accounting for the cadence of your potential expenses, you will stand a greater chance of creating a successful retirement budget.

-Build the Right Plan and Portfolio
+Build the right plan and portfolio

 If you’d like a more comprehensive view of your potential retirement expenditures, drilling down and categorizing your various expenses is the only way to understand them in detail.
 It’s truly the best way to construct a retirement budget that works.